By Will Adamsdale

 I’ve never had a happy time with computers.
 I’ve avoided them for as long as I could but recently this has become an impossible position.

-This is a show about computers, by someone who knows nothing about them.
-Lots of it isn't about computers.
-It's stories.
-It's a cardboard cabaret.
-A skewed stand-up quest to the wiry heart of the cyber web, and into the reasons I once hit a 7 year old girl with a stick (I was 6 and she was annoying).
+This was a show about computers, by someone who knows nothing about them.
+Lots of it wasn’t about computers.
+It’s stories.
+It was a cardboard cabaret.
+A skewed stand-up quest to the wiry heart of the cyber web, and into the reasons I once hit a 7-year old girl with a stick (I was 6 and she was annoying).

 A BAC Scratch Commission.
 Supported by Arts Council England.

-'Will Adamsdale's deliciously low-tech take on the hi-tech world of computers' The Guardian
+"Will Adamsdale's deliciously low-tech take on the hi-tech world of computers."

-'The performance style is refreshingly open and honest, forever flirting the boundry between stand-up and theatre' Suit Yourself Magazine
+"The performance style is refreshingly open and honest, forever flirting the boundry between stand-up and theatre."